pmean/build-website/text/08/AnalyzeSafety-08.md

     the size of the effect, previous research, biological mechanisms, etc.

-All of the above are just my opinions, of course, and I don\'t want to pretend that they are drawn from any consensus opinion among researchers.
+All of the above are just my opinions, of course, and I don't want to pretend that they are drawn from any consensus opinion among researchers.